w-donovan/w-donovan.github.io/index.md

 ### Interests

-I work in geometry and its intersections with physics and algebra, with particular interests as follows.
+I work in geometry and its intersections with algebra and physics, with particular interests as follows.

 - Algebraic geometry
 - Noncommutative geometry